Family Law: Legal help

 Making an agreement

 You and your partner can try to make a separation agreement about the things you agree on.
-You can talk to your partner on your own or with the help of someone you both trust.
+You can talk to your partner on your own or with the help of someone you both trust, if it’s safe to do this.

 You can also work with a family law professional, such as a mediator, arbitrator, parenting coordinator, or collaborative family law lawyer.

-These out-of-court options are sometimes called alternative dispute resolution (ADR) or family dispute resolution processes.
+These options are sometimes called alternative dispute resolution (ADR) or family dispute resolution processes.

 Each family court location offers subsidized mediation services for up to 8 hours.
+The fees you pay depend on your income.
 And if you have a court case, you can get up to 2 hours for free.
 See ontario.ca/page/family-mediation-service-providers.

-In family law cases, you must think about using ADR to resolve your issues out of court if it is suitable for your situation.
-ADR might not be right for you if:
+In family law cases, you must think about using ADR to resolve your issues out of court if it’s suitable for your situation.
+ADR might not work for you if:

-• you are afraid of your partner because there is a history of family violence
+- you’re afraid of your partner because there’s a history of family violence

-For more information on ADR and for help finding a family law professional, visit stepstojustice.ca/legal-topic/ family-law/out-of-court-options.
+For more information on ADR and for help finding a family law professional, visit stepstojustice.ca/adr.

 Finding a lawyer

-You and your partner should not have the same lawyer because you may have different rights and responsibilities.
+You and your partner must not have the same lawyer because you may have different rights and responsibilities.

 Unbundled services

-Some lawyers provide “unbundled services”.
+Some lawyers provide unbundled services.
 This means you pay a lawyer to help you with part of your case.
-For example, you might only hire a lawyer to prepare your documents, or to represent you at a motion or conference.
+For example, you might only hire a lawyer to prepare your documents, or to represent you at a certain step in your case.

 Unbundled services are also called limited scope services or legal coaching.